 OCIDA's intent in acquiring the lands, was further justified in 1998 with the advent of the SEMI-NY program (as discussed below), resulted in the accumulation of the original 340-acre footprint of the WPCP.
 The SEMI-NY program was a New York State initiative initiated in 1998 to attract the semiconductor industry to the state by identifying and advancing "qualified" sites that were consistent with conceptual semiconductor industry profiles.
 OCIDA's objective was to further the County's economic development agenda by providing a site that met the SEMI-NY criteria and could be presented as a qualified site for a semiconductor manufacturing facility under the SEMI-NY program.
-To support OCIDA's efforts to obtain the SEMI-NY "qualified" site designation for its site, OCIDA prepared a Generic Environmental Impact Statement (GEIS) to assess potential environmental and socio-economic impacts associated with full build-out of the 300-acres by a yet to be determined semiconductor company.
-The GEIS, which was prepared pursuant to New York's SEQRA process, was released in April 2002.
+To support OCIDA's efforts to obtain the SEMI-NY "qualified" site designation for its site, OCIDA prepared a SEQRA Generic Environmental Impact Statement (GEIS) to assess potential environmental and socio-economic impacts associated with full build-out of the 300-acres by a yet to be determined semiconductor company.